 My archtop is a custom McKerrihan built for me around 1999 - 2000

 It is an absolutely fantastic guitar.
 Spruce top with maple back and sides The pickup is a Seymour Duncan PAF humbucker.
-Big thanks to Josh Rieck at
+Big thanks to Josh Rieck

-Riff City for once again doing a fantastic fret job replacing the 20 year old frets with big jumbos.
+for once again doing a fantastic fret job replacing the 20 year old frets with big jumbos.
 A fair amount of fretboard restoration was needed as well Bravo Josh !!

 1973 Hernandis Grade 1A